 - Derailleurs: Derailleurs change gears, pushing the chain across the cassette sprockets and from one chainring to the other, controlled by the shifters.
 Most road bikes have front and rear derailleurs moved by cables connected to the shifters.
 However, some bike manufacturers offer electronic derailleurs.

-You can count on Bicycle World NY to have a road bike for sale that makes hitting the road an enjoyable experience.
+You can count on Bicycle World NY to have a road bike that makes hitting the road an enjoyable experience.